AlexJCturbo/zookeepr/README.md

 ## Usage
 To run this app all the applications previously described have to be installed in the directory of the project.
-CLone this repository and in the terminal, from the root of the project run:
+Clone this repository and in the terminal, from the root of the project run:

 ```
 $ npm init
 $ npm i express
 $ npm start
 ```
 By doing it, the user will become a local server that will allow running the application.
 ###### [Back to Index](#Table-of-Contents)

 ## Test Instructions
-Install the dependencies in your computer: Node.js, Jest and Insomnia.
+Install the dependencies on your computer: Node.js, Jest and Insomnia.
 Execute from the terminal the tests for the data files using Jest by typing:
 ```
 $ npm run test
 ```
 Install and run insomnia.
-Add a GET and a POST HTTP requests using the URL http://localhost:3001.
-In the browser, you can also verify the web page is loading using the same URL http://localhost:3001/api/animals/ and also checking the animals and zookepers pages.
+Add a GET and a POST HTTP request using the URL http://localhost:3001.
+In the browser, you can also verify the web page is loading using the same URL http://localhost:3001/api/animals/ and also check the animals and zookeepers pages.
 ###### [Back to Index](#Table-of-Contents)

 ## Questions
-Please, fee free to get in touch with me at jaimes.ac.5@gmail.com to discuss any inquiries or suggestions for the project.
+Please, feel free to get in touch with me at jaimes.ac.5@gmail.com to discuss any inquiries or suggestions for the project.
 I will be happy to connect with you!
 ###### [Back to Index](#Table-of-Contents)